ietf-wg-cellar/matroska-specification/subtitles.md

 Each Matroska Block may be accompanied by one `BlockAdditions` element.
 Its format is as follows:

-1. The first line contains the WebVTT Cue Text's optional Cue Settings List followed by one line feed character (U+0x000a).
-The Cue Settings List may be empty, in which case the line consists of the line feed character only.
+1. The first line contains the WebVTT caption or subtitle cue text's optional WebVTT cue settings list followed by one line feed character (U+0x000a).
+The WebVTT cue settings list may be empty, in which case the line consists of the line feed character only.

-2. The second line contains the WebVTT Cue Text's optional Cue Identifier followed by one line feed character (U+0x000a).
-The line may be empty indicating that there was no Cue Identifier in the source file, in which case the line consists of the line feed character only.
+2. The second line contains the WebVTT caption or subtitle cue text's optional WebVTT cue identifier followed by one line feed character (U+0x000a).
+The line may be empty indicating that there was no WebVTT cue identifier in the source file, in which case the line consists of the line feed character only.

-3. The third and all following lines contain all WebVTT Comment Blocks that precede the current WebVTT Cue Block.
+3. The third and all following lines contain all WebVTT comment blocks that precede the current WebVTT cue block.
 These may be absent.

-If there is no Matroska BlockAddition element stored together with the Matroska Block, then all three components (Cue Settings List, Cue Identifier, Cue Comments) **MUST** be assumed to be absent.
+If there is no Matroska BlockAddition element stored together with the Matroska Block, then all three components (WebVTT cue settings list, WebVTT cue identifier, WebVTT comment blocks) **MUST** be assumed to be absent.

 ### Examples of transformation